-The top of the poster with the title was richly composed and ornamented, and balanced the bottom, where the essential information was given in the shortest possible form - just the name of the theatre - simple and intelligent design that we can see today.
-In addition to posters, he designed sets, costumes, and jewelry for Bernhardt, highlighting how one successful venture can spawn opportunities to apply the same method in other related media if the style is distinct and universal enough.
+The top of the poster with the title was richly composed and ornamented, balancing the bottom where the essential information was given in the shortest possible form – just the name of the theatre – much like the simple and intelligent design we often see today.
+In addition to posters, he designed sets, costumes, and jewelry for Bernhardt, highlighting how one successful venture can spawn many opportunities to apply the same branding methods in other related media types, if the style is distinct and universally attractive enough.

 Popular brands are all ridiculed yet consistently successful and internationally known, such as Starbucks, whose customers have been attributed to having a pretentious and obnoxious personality and McDonalds, which is widely associated with obesity – both are often used in insults.
 Although these attitudes do not make much of a dent in the businesses’ success, poor branding and advertising choices definitely damage start-ups and lesser known companies/products.

 Ads are certainly more eye-catching when embellished with grand swirls and shapes, pretty colours and flowery long-haired women, but how effective would they be now?
 It is possible Mucha’s poster style went out of fashion because they all looked too similar in theme.
 Originality is key in design but sometimes consistency can end up getting lost in the wave of new trends of the modern age.

 Modern advertising in physical media mostly consists of photography and vector graphics, correlating with the rise of technology, but “retro” methods of merchandising prove to be popular.
 Whether it stems from nostalgia marketing or trends popular with younger people, art and advertising from the past are just as relevant and deserving of a revisit today.